mastrup/ourHtagEditor/readme.md

 ```cshtml
 <headline htag="@Model.Headline" />
 ```
-Depending on your chosen settings on the property editor it could render:
+Depending on your chosen settings on the property editor, it could render:
 ```html
 <h2 style="text-align: left;">This is my nice headline</h2>
 ```